hashicorp-dev-advocates/boundary-hcp-demos/script.md

 ```

 However, there is a problem to run this command you need to be authenticated,
 so first, you need to authenticate.
+Which means we also need to run this
+command.

-**Terminal Snippet: Boundary Worker Authenticate**
+**Terminal Snippet: Boundary Authenticate**

 ```shell
 boundary authenticate password \